Coinage of the two Greek-Illyrian city states

 By Gyula Petrányi

 The coinage of Apollonia and Dyrrhachium is a less known chapter in ancient numismatics.
-Founded by Corcyra, these city states on the east coast of the Adriatic produced parallel series of similar coins during the first three centuries B.C.
+Founded by Corcyra, these city states on the east coast of the Adriatic produced parallel series of similar coins during the first four centuries B.C.
 Except from the Pegasus-type Corinthian pieces, the characteristic coins of Apollonia and Dyrrhachium show devices adopted from Corcyra: the cow with suckling calf on the obverse and a symmetrical geometrical pattern on the reverse, beginning with the staters.
 The longer, better known drachma series was minted from the end of the 3rd c B.C. until the mid-1st c. under Roman protectorate.
 The coin above is a typical silver drachma from Apollonia around 64 B.C.
 Various and town-specific bronze coins were also produced.
 A large number of cow-calf type drachms from the last phase of their production arrived in the North-East Balkan area, causing much speculation about their role in these territories.

-Following the drachm series and now under direct Roman rule, only Apollonia minted coins showing signs of further integration of this coinage into the Roman republican system: the silver Apollo denars with head of Apollo on the obverse and three dancing nymphs on the reverse for a few decades in the second half of the first c.
-B.C. and much later Roman provincial bronze issues from time to time, few Roman emperors issued provincial bronze coins in Apollonia.
+Following the drachma series and now under direct Roman rule, only Apollonia minted coins showing signs of further integration of this coinage into the Roman republican system: the silver Apollo denars with head of Apollo on the obverse and three dancing nymphs on the reverse for a few decades in the second half of the first c.
+B.C.
+Much later, Roman provincial bronze issues were produced from time to time, few Roman emperors issued provincial bronze coins in Apollonia.